Sumter Area Transportation Study

 The purpose of SUATS as MPO for the Sumter area is to establish and maintain a continuing, comprehensive, and cooperative transportation planning process.
 This process promotes the development of a safe, effective, efficient and environmentally sensitive multi-modal transportation system for moving people and goods.

-SUATS receives approximately $2.4 million from the Federal Highways Administration (FHWA) and SCDOT each year to allocate to priority transportation improvement projects, and is responsible for tracking federally assisted and regionally significant transportation projects.
+SUATS receives $5.0 million from the Federal Highways Administration (FHWA) and SCDOT each year to allocate to priority transportation improvement projects, and is responsible for tracking federally assisted and regionally significant transportation projects in the Sumter area.

 The MPO is made up of Planning Staff, a Policy Committee, and a Study Team.
 The Staff provides assistance and recommendations to the Policy Committee with SCDOT and FHWA support.
-The Policy Committee is a ten-member body composed of representatives from Sumter City Council, County Council, Legislation Delegation, Planning Commission, Economic Development Board, and County Transportation Committee.
+The Policy Committee is a 15 member body composed of representatives from Sumter City Council, County Council, Legislation Delegation, Planning Commission, Economic Development Board, County Transportation Committee, Shaw AFB, and SCDOT Commission.